Bit Storage Within Registers

 route through this association and trait.

-associated types enable bitvec
+Lastly, the Alias and Unalias associated types enable bitvec to gracefully

 and correctly handle events that cause multiple handles to alias the same memory

 address.
-This association is used in .split_at_mut()
+This association is used in .split_at_mut() to select the alias-aware

 type used for all subsequent accesses.

-types are exposed in public APIs according to local alias
+The Mem and Alias types are exposed in public APIs according to local alias

-type is never publicly exposed, and only used for code
+information.
+The Access type is never publicly exposed, and only used for code

 generation.